 Thank you for coming here so that I can introduce myself.
 I am Stephanie Big Eagle.
 I was born in Honolulu, Hawaii as a "military brat."
 My father is Lakota and Dakota Sioux, and my mother is Irish, Norse, and Mohawk.

 I was raised with almost no teachings of my Native heritage and culture.
-My parents separated when I was three, and with my father out of the picture, I didn't even know that I was Lakota and Dakota until I became an adult.
-I was adopted and raised in a racist and abusive environment, which made me uncomforable in my brown skin.
+I was adopted and raised in a racist and abusive environment, which made me uncomfortable in my brown skin.
 I was lost in an identity crisis.
 This lasted until I was 21, when my ancestors started coming into my dreams and showing me beautiful visions.
-These visions were powerful enough to penetrate my self-shame and inspired me to reconnect with my father and my family on the Yankton Sioux reservation in South Dakota.
-At 23, I re-united with my father and relatives there after 20 years!
+These visions were powerful enough to transform my self-shame and inspired me to reconnect with my family on the Yankton Sioux reservation in South Dakota.
+At 23, I re-united with my father and relatives after 20 years!
 I attended my first wacipi, or powwow, and my whole life shifted.
-I remember watching the fancy shawl dancers, and I said to myself that I would dance like that one day!
+I remember watching the fancy shawl dancers, and promising myself that I would dance like that one day!
 I also remember feeling at home for the first time in my skin as I looked at so many familiar faces with the same darker skin and sharpened features.